-To report a suspected foreign animal disease after hours, call 1-800-943-0003 and tell the duty officer you are reporting a potential animal disease.
+Evenings & weekends: (800) 943-0003, after-hours.
+Tell the duty officer you are reporting a potential animal disease.

-The Animal Health Division of the Wisconsin Department of Agriculture, Trade and Consumer Protection is responsible for monitoring for animal diseases and responding when outbreaks occur.
-The State Veterinarian heads the division, and is the only person in Wisconsin who can quarantine animals.
+DATCP's Division of Animal Health is responsible for monitoring for animal diseases and responding when outbreaks occur.
+The state veterinarian heads the division and is the only person in Wisconsin who can quarantine animals.